- 5 Full Days + 5 Nights

 - Private transportation in a comfortable air-conditioned van

-- Private tour of Pompei Acheological Site with a dedicated Tourist Guide
+- Private tour of Pompei Archaeological Site with a dedicated Tourist Guide

-- Private tour of Vatican Museums and Basilica di S. Pietro in the Vatican State with a dedicated Tourist Guide
+- Private tour of Vatican Museums and Basilica di S. Pietro in the Vatican State with an Authorised Tourist Guide

 - Entrance to all locations mentioned in the program